 The flags of Cuba and Venezuela

 In 1823, President James Monroe, considered the last president of the founding generation, famously issued a declaration stating that further colonization by European powers in the Americas would henceforth be considered a threat to the safety of the United States.
 For its part, the United States would not seek to possess any existing European colonies in the region.
 The goal of this declaration was to stop new colonization by European countries.
-While this declaration did not have any enforcement mechanism behind it, the Monroe Doctrine, as it came to be called, remained largely complied with and still remains a tenant of American foreign policy today.
+While this declaration did not have any enforcement mechanism behind it, the Monroe Doctrine, as it came to be called, remained largely complied with and remains a tenant of American foreign policy today.

-While the Monroe Doctrine was largely successful in stopping the spread of European colonization, it couldn’t stop many of our neighboring countries from embracing forms of government that run contrary to the founding principles of the United States.
-Instead of governments with checks and balances, with power largely in the hands of the people, and the liberty and dignity of the individual being respected, many countries instead turned towards authoritarian governments.
+While the Monroe Doctrine was largely successful in stopping the spread of European colonization, it couldn’t stop many of our neighboring countries from embracing forms of government contrary to the United States’ founding principles.
+Instead of governments with checks and balances, with power largely in the hands of the people, and with the liberty and dignity of the individual being respected, many countries turned towards authoritarian governments.

 Socialism